Role

-Swipe to view persona # 1, The Know it All
+Swipe left or press right arrow key to view, persona #1 The Know it All

-Swipe to view persona #2, The Clueless Newbie
+Swipe left or press right arrow key to view, persona #2 The Clueless Newbie

 Persona Take #2